Second Bedirkhanis Revolt: Aftermath

-The Ottoman state mobilized local military forces, to suppress the revolt.
-The uprising did not cause as much trouble for the Ottoman state as the 1847 revolt.

 The revolt was ultimately suppressed by Ottoman military forces.
 An Ottoman-appointed official, Bedri Bedir Khan (a brother of Huseyin Kenan and Osman), was sent to convince his brothers to surrender and return to Istanbul.
 Upon their return, Huseyin Kenan and Osman were imprisoned for a short time and then released on the condition that they would not leave Istanbul.